Aerial drone view of the coastal village of Erbalunga, Corsica, nestled against green mountains.

 Bastia

 Our Corsican adventure began in Bastia, the vibrant gateway to the north of the island.
 With its charming old port, colorful buildings, and lively squares, Bastia instantly gave us a warm Mediterranean welcome.
-As one of the main cities of Corsica, it’s a fantastic place to start exploring the island’s diverse culture and coastal beauty.
+As one of Corsica’s main cities, it’s a fantastic place to start exploring the island’s diverse culture and coastal beauty.

 We spent time wandering around Terra Vecchia, the old quarter, where narrow alleys twist past weathered facades and small boutiques.
 The vibe here is authentic, and it’s easy to fall into the rhythm of local life.
 Bastia also offers easy access to Cap Corse and is a hub for both ferries and flights, making it one of the most practical and atmospheric cities in Corsica to include in your itinerary.